DevZep/cfi-referral-api/README.md

 1. Scroll down and click 'Show ENV Variables'
 1. The `TO_EMAILS` key contains the whitelisted emails that you can update.
 1. Save the settings and enjoy!

+Note you will also need to add the email to the front end of the application in `orgEmails.ts` file.